Skip to main content

 Managing Public State

-On-chain data is stored in public mappings.
-Any logic that reads from or updates the state of a mapping must be contained within an async function block as follows:
+On-chain data is stored publicly in one of three data structures: mappings, storage variables, and storage vectors.
+Any logic that reads from or updates the state of these structures must be contained within an async function block as follows:

 mapping accumulator: u8 => u64;